 Barnstaple divorce solicitor, Paul Jordan, explains what is involved when you get divorced

-Divorce ends a marriage.
-Divorce is the legal process which replaces your marriage certificate with a Decree Absolute and this process legally terminates your marriage.
+Starting with the basics, divorce is the legal process which ends a marriage, replaces your marriage certificate with a Decree Absolute.

-The process is started by the issue of a divorce Petition at your nearest regional processing centre.
+The legal process is started by the issue of a divorce Petition at your nearest regional processing centre.

 Do I need a solicitor to get a divorce?